-A "litigation bond" is a synonym for a court cost bond.
-A plaintiff with a legitimate cause of action (non-vexatious) is generally not burdened with financial requirements in order to avail him or herself of the right due process.
-These are a few jurisidictions.
+A "litigation bond" would appear to mean, "any judicial surety bond obligation which enables a party to commence a litigation".
+It is in reality the synonym of 'court cost bond'.
+A plaintiff with a legitimate cause of action (non-vexatious) is generally not burdened with financial assurance requirements in order to avail him or herself of the right due process in civil courts.
+There are a few jurisdictions however that do require even good faith plaintiffs to file a litigation bond.
+These are a few, but not all state systems that often do.

 Pursuant to the California Codeof Civil Procedure (CCP §1030), when a civil action has been commenced in California and the plaintiff is a non-resident, then the defendant may at any time move the court for an order requiring the plaintiff to file a California non-resident cost bond to secure an award of costs and attorney's fees which may be awarded in the action.